EU Licensed4.8/5

 • Menopausal hot flushes (when HRT is not suitable)

-Gabapentin is available as capsules (100 mg, 300 mg, 400 mg), tablets (600 mg, 800 mg) and an oral solution.
-It is prescribed generically rather than by brand name in most cases on the NHS.
+Gabapentin comes as capsules (100 mg, 300 mg, 400 mg).
+It also comes as tablets (600 mg, 800 mg) and an oral solution.
+The NHS usually prescribes it generically, not by brand name.

 How gabapentin is dosed

-Gabapentin dosing follows a gradual titration schedule to minimise side effects.
-The BNF provides the following guidance for adults:
+Gabapentin doses increase slowly.
+This helps to reduce side effects.
+The BNF gives the following advice for adults:

 For neuropathic pain:

-• Increase further in steps of 300 mg every 2 to 3 days as needed
+• Increase the dose by 300 mg every 2 to 3 days if needed.

-• Usual maintenance dose: 900 mg to 1800 mg daily in three divided doses
+• Usual maintenance dose: 900 mg to 1800 mg daily.
+Take this in three divided doses.

-• Maximum dose: 3600 mg daily (in three divided doses)
+• Maximum dose: 3600 mg daily.
+Take this in three divided doses.

 For epilepsy:

-• Usual maintenance dose: 900 mg to 2400 mg daily in three divided doses
+• Usual maintenance dose: 900 mg to 2400 mg daily.
+Take this in three divided doses.

-• Higher doses (up to 3600 mg daily) may be used under specialist supervision
+• Higher doses, up to 3600 mg daily, may be used.
+A specialist must supervise this.

 Important dosing considerations:

-• Doses should be spaced no more than 12 hours apart to avoid breakthrough symptoms
+• Doses should be no more than 12 hours apart.
+This prevents symptoms from returning.

-• The medicine can be taken with or without food
+• You can take the medicine with or without food.

-• Tablets and capsules should be swallowed whole with water
+• Swallow tablets and capsules whole with water.

-Your GP or specialist will determine the most appropriate dose for your condition.
+Your GP or specialist will decide your correct dose.

 Gabapentin as a controlled substance in the UK

-Since 1 April 2019, gabapentin has been classified as a Class C controlled substance under the Misuse of Drugs Act 1971 and placed in Schedule 3 of the Misuse of Drugs Regulations 2001.
+Gabapentin became a Class C controlled substance on 1 April 2019.
+This is under the Misuse of Drugs Act 1971.
+It is in Schedule 3 of the Misuse of Drugs Regulations 2001.

 What this means for patients:

-• Repeat dispensing is not permitted on standard NHS repeat prescriptions; a new prescription is needed each time
+• Repeat dispensing is not allowed for standard NHS repeat prescriptions.
+You need a new prescription each time.

-• If you are travelling abroad, you may need a personal licence to take gabapentin with you (more than 3 months' supply)
+• You may need a personal licence to take gabapentin abroad.
+This applies if you have more than 3 months' supply.

 Why was gabapentin reclassified?

-The Advisory Council on the Misuse of Drugs recommended the change after evidence showed:
+The Advisory Council on the Misuse of Drugs recommended this change.
+Evidence showed:

-• Gabapentin being sold illicitly and diverted from legitimate prescriptions
+• Gabapentin was being sold illegally.
+It was also diverted from legal prescriptions.

-This reclassification does not affect your ability to receive gabapentin if you have a genuine medical need.
-It simply means tighter controls on prescribing and dispensing to improve safety.
+This reclassification does not stop you from getting gabapentin.
+It applies if you have a real medical need.
+It just means stricter rules for prescribing and dispensing.
+This improves safety.

 Side effects: an NHS overview

-The NHS lists the following common side effects of gabapentin.
-Most are mild and tend to improve as you get used to the medicine.
+The NHS lists common side effects of gabapentin.
+Most are mild.
+They usually improve as your body gets used to the medicine.

 Common side effects: